BarryCarlyon/twitchCalendar/README.md

 ## Alternatively

-Load [The UI](https://barrycarlyon.github.io/twitchCalendar/) and use the form.
+Load [The UI](https://barrycarlyon.github.io/twitchCalendar/) and use the form to setup.
+You can Twitch oAuth on the form to easily do name to ID.

 # Why